rodber/blog/_posts/2021/2021-01-20-monetize-your-chevereto-installation.md

 ## Wrapping up

-To make money with media sharing websites has changed a lot and following the steps of big service providers is a no-no. There are many people doing awesome stuff with very little resources, and that's exactly where I want to sit Chevereto as I make this software to empower normal people/business.
+To make money with media sharing websites has changed a lot and following the steps of big service providers is a no-no.

-I really hope that this can make a change, will see.
+There's a complete new generation of creators and needs around it, which is currently being exploited by the same old gang of services.

+I hope that I empower new creators on their own premises to make things more equal for everybody.